 To use drains or not to use drains?
 This one question has increased confusion & anxiety about surgery perhaps more than any other FTM / FTN top surgery subject.
 Rest assured that drains aren’t so bad, and the stakes for using them (pain, scarring, annoyance) are not as high as they are sometimes made out to be.
 True, drains may look odd from pictures, but their purpose and their use is actually really simple.

-In Dr. Mosser’s practice, the patient gets to decide if they prefer drains for double incision surgeries, but drains are required for any other procedure types such as keyhole and periareolar surgeries.
+At The Gender Confirmation Center, the patient gets to decide if they prefer drains for double incision surgeries, but drains are required for any other procedure types such as keyhole and periareolar surgeries.

 The Jackson-Pratt (JP) is a medical device more commonly referred to in the top surgery world as ‘drains.’
 The device draws out fluid that collects under your incisions after your surgery.
 Ultimately, drains are very effective to reduce the risk of having a fluid collection under the skin after surgery.
 These fluid collections are called “seromas”, and the information below will teach you more about seromas.